uber-go/guide/style.md

   - when a size hint is available
   - when the rest of the codebase predominantly uses `make()`
 - Use type literals when...
-  - a static/fixed set of elements are being added at initialization time
+  - a fixed set of elements is being added at initialization time
-  - when the type can reasonably be used like an rvalue (in C++ parlance)
   - when the rest of the codebase predominantly uses literals

 There are more nuances than outlined in this guide; when in doubt,